-Are there populations in the community that are underserved by current services?
-(Check all that apply)

-Children and youth

-What are the main barriers that residents face when trying to access your services?
-(Check all that apply)
+Q14 Are there populations in the community that are underserved by current services?
+(Check all that apply) Low-income families, Children and youth Q15 What are the main barriers that residents face when trying to access your services?
+(Check all that apply) Language barriers, Lack of awareness about available services, Eligibility requirements, Operating hours

-Language barriers,

-Eligibility requirements,

-Operating hours